 Bank of America, last included in the Index in March, 2009, is a compelling addition.
 It is the second largest money center bank in the U.S. and has undergone a decade-long transformation to streamline its business and cut expenses following its acquisitions of Merrill Lynch, Countrywide Financial and MBNA.
 Prior to the market impact of the coronavirus, many believed the U.S. banking system to be in strong shape.
 To witness a bank such as Bank of America trade at current valuations is compelling, to say the least.

 Below is a summary of the stocks added and removed in this quarter’s review.

 March 2020 Morningstar® Wide Moat Focus IndexTM Review

 Source: Morningstar.
 Price/fair value data as of 10 March 2020.
 Past performance is no guarantee of future results.
 For illustrative purposes only.

-VanEck Vectors Morningstar US Wide Moat UCITS ETF (MOAT) seeks to replicate as closely as possible, before fees and expenses the price and yield performance of the Morningstar Wide Moat Focus Index.
+VanEck Morningstar US Wide Moat UCITS ETF (MOAT) seeks to replicate as closely as possible, before fees and expenses the price and yield performance of the Morningstar Wide Moat Focus Index.

 For informational and advertising purposes only.